standardml/smackage/README.md

 Installation
 ============
-Installation takes three steps, and the first is optional.
+Installation takes three steps, and the first step is optional.

-1. First, you have to pick the `$SMACKAGE_HOME` files where Smackage will put all of its files.
+First, you have to pick the `$SMACKAGE_HOME` files where Smackage will put all of its files.
 This will be `~/.smackage` by default if you don't do anything; see the section "The $SMACKAGE_HOME directory" below if you'd like Smackage to put its files somewhere else.

-2. Second, you have to configure your SML compilers to find the code that Smackage will put on your system; see the section "Setting up your SML path map" below.
+Second, you have to configure your SML compilers to find the code that Smackage will put on your system; see the section "Setting up your SML path map" below.

-3. Finally you can actually build Smackage with the following commands:
+Finally, you can actually build Smackage with the following commands:

      $ cd smackage
      $ make mlton # (or make smlnj)
      $ bin/smackage refresh
      $ bin/smackage get cmlib

 Referring to Smackage packages
 ------------------------------